xris1658/yadaw/doc/BUILD.md

   pacman -S git
   pacboy -S gcc:x gdb:x cppwinrt:x cmake:x qt6-base:x qt6-declarative:x qt6-tools:x qt6-translations:x sqlite3:x yaml-cpp:x
   ```
-- Download Windows SDK.
-MSYS2 is shipped with headers and libraries of Win32
-  SDK, and the `cppwinrt` package contains headers of C++/WinRT SDK.
-However,
-  source of YADAW uses contents in WinRT SDK (not to be confused with the
-  C++/WinRT SDK) as well, so you still need to download Windows SDK manually,
-  and install Windows SDK for UWP C++ Apps.
-(Actually only one header file with
-  definition of an interface is used, but it's proprietary code after all, so I
-  should not redistribute it without premission).
 - Download source of VST3 SDK and CLAP, and remember the paths to them;
 - Download source of [sqlite_modern_cpp](https://github.com/aminroosta/sqlite_modern_cpp),
   and remember the path to it: